htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 **output** :index:`output<single: output; submit commands>` command.
 Likewise, the standard error output will go to ``errorfile``.

-HTCondor will append events about the job to a log file wih the requested name ``myexe.log``.
+HTCondor will append events about the job to a log file with the requested name ``myexe.log``.
 When the job finishes, its exit conditions and resource usage will also be noted in the log file.
 This file's contents are an excellent way to figure out what happened to jobs.